laravel/docs/scheduling.md

 <a name="truth-test-constraints"></a>
 #### Truth Test Constraints

 The `when` method may be used to limit the execution of a task based on the result of a given truth test.
-In other words, if the given `Closure` returns `true`, the task will execute as long as no other constraining conditions prevent the task from running:
+In other words, if the given closure returns `true`, the task will execute as long as no other constraining conditions prevent the task from running:

     $schedule->command('emails:send')->daily()->when(function () {
         return true;